sibipx/missForestPredict/README.md

 - use ranger iso randomForest

-- save initialization

-- support for custom initialization
+- save initialization & support for custom initialization

 - build models for non-missing variables

 - save models

-- predict
+- impute (predict) new observation(s)

-- changed convergence criteria: OOB iso apparent performance
+- convergence criteria: OOB iso apparent performance

-- changed convergence criteria: NMSE for both continuous and categorical variables (multiclass included)
+- convergence criteria: NMSE for both continuous and categorical variables (multiclass included)

-- convergence criteria: custom weighting of the errors for each varible
+- convergence criteria: custom weighting of the errors for each variable

-- better error monitoring (partially TODO)
+- better error monitoring

 ## For the future...